joshuadeanhall/TrainingAndDemos/README.md

 statuos
 =======

 Statuos is a project/task management system.

 Statuos was moved from tfs to github to make the code public and to move maintance of the server to another party (Also to learn about git(hub))

+Development tasks are
+-Fix current bugs
+-Mark Task Complete
+-Mark Project Complete
+-Charge Hours to Project  (Will be ready for use at this point) -Display graph showing charges over time for a task and for a project -Improve UI with AJAX and general UI enchancements

 Statuos uses the following technologies.